metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Bills are dangerous with their designed quarterback runs.
 Two big runs on one drive led to a touchdown.

 The Browns' goal-to-go play package may have been deciphered by this Bills defense.
 Cleveland is just absolutely hopeless when just a few yards away from the goal line.

+Baker Mayfield is overrated.
+Not only that, but this Cleveland has screwed up now on two forward pitches, something science initially deemed impossible.
+I'm never betting on this Browns team again.

 ***